Irvine Meadow XI F.C.: History

 On 28 November 2009, Meadow became the first junior club to defeat Scottish Football League opposition in a competitive fixture when they beat Arbroath 1–0 in the third round of the 2009–10 Scottish Cup in front of a crowd of over 1,100.
 The club were then drawn away to SPL side Hibernian in the fourth round.
 The game, which took place on 9 January 2010, was arguably the biggest game in the club's history.
 Irvine lost 3–0, but the club stood to make in the region of £55,000 from this fixture, and an estimated 2,000 Meadow fans made the journey to Edinburgh.

 In the 2011–12 season, Meadow reached the third round of the Scottish Cup, where they hosted First Division side Livingston at Meadow Park.
 The tie took place on 19 November 2011.
 Meadow were well beaten 6–0.

 Former players Gareth Turner and Michael Wardrope were appointed as the new management team in May 2016 to replace the departing Davie Greig, and the pair took charge for the start of the 2016–17 season.
 On 25 October 2017, the new management of Brian McGinty and Stevie Aitchison took over.
 In June 2018, Irvine Meadow gained promotion via the play-offs to the West Region Premiership for the 2018–19 season.

 Brian McGinty resigned as manager on 28 January 2020.

 In September 2023, former Irvine Meadow player Martin Ferry was appointed to the role of manager.
 Ferry will be assisted in his managerial duties by his long standing colleague Des Roache.
 Des, himself a former Scottish Commonwealth runner and referee.

-The new management team have indicated they are excited about the task ahead and look forward to introducing a 'Winning Mentality' to Medda Park in the season ahead.
+Jamie McKim is the current Irvine Meadow manager have taken over in February 2025 where the club was third bottom of West of Scotland Football League First Division and 14 months later made them league winners in April 2026.

 The club moved to the senior West of Scotland Football League along with all other West Region Junior teams in 2020.
 Floodlights were installed at Meadow Park in February 2021 to meet SFA licensing criteria.